Nimbusshub/sorting_algorithms/README.md

 ---
 ### Data Structure and Functions

-* For this project you are given the following print_array, and print_list functions:
+* For this project we were given the following print_array, and print_list functions:
 ```
 #include <stdlib.h>
 #include <stdio.h>